foobuzz/todo/doc/guide.md

 	Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-Only the title `Do the thing` will appear in the task listing.
-This way of highlighting a title from the rest of the text is called a *settext header* in the [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
+In the task listing, the title `Do the thing` will appear, marked with an ellipsis (`...`) indicating that the task contains additional content[1].
 If you want to read the entire content of a given task, you can simply use the `task` command:

 	$ todo task 1
 	     ID: 1